Who am I ?

 I’m an idealist and a realist

 I’m driven by a strong ideal of a better world, but what makes me happy is to bring the reality I live ever closer to this ideal.
-In this sense, I love the quote by Albert Schweitzer, who said: « The ideal is to us what a star is to a sailor.
-It cannot be reached, but it remains a guide. »
+In this sense, I love the quote by Albert Schweitzer, who said: “The ideal is to us what a star is to a sailor.
+It cannot be reached, but it remains a guide.”

-The areas that particularly interest me are related to life.
-They are natural health, natural education and natural agriculture.
+The areas that particularly interest me are related to life: they are natural health, natural education and natural agriculture.

-After devoting more than 25 years of my life to raising my own children in a free and autonomous way, close to nature, I received the call to create the ¡Viva la Vida! center, whose mission is to offer children with cancer a natural regeneration of their health with all the Respect and Love they deserve.
+After devoting more than 25 years of my life to raising my own children in a free and autonomous way, close to nature, I received the call to create the ¡Viva la Vida!
+Center, whose mission is to offer children with cancer a natural regeneration of their health with all the Respect and Love they deserve.

-What I call the New World is an ideal world in which we dream of living, a better world, a more beautiful, fairer, more harmonious one, more pleasant to live in and, ultimately, happier.
-A world free of fear and ego games.
-A world governed by the forces of authentic, unconditional and universal love.
-A world where peace, joy, tolerance and kindness have become the norm.
+“What I call the New World is an ideal world — the world we dream of living in: a better world, fairer, more beautiful, more harmonious, more pleasant to live in, and ultimately happier.
+A world freed from fear and the games of the ego.
+A world governed by the forces of authentic, unconditional, and universal love.
+A world where peace, joy, tolerance, and kindness have become the norm.

-Gandhi said: « Be the change you want to see in the world », and it’s up to each of us to act at our own level to build this New World starting now.
-Let’s stop criticizing everything we don’t like on this Earth: it’s a waste of time and energy!
+Gandhi said: ‘Be the change you wish to see in the world,’ and it is up to all of us to act, each at our own level, to begin building this New World today.
+Let us stop criticizing everything we dislike on this Earth: it is wasted time and energy!

-Let’s put on our glasses of love, and together, increasingly aligned with the ideal we feel deep in our hearts, let’s be the brave builders of a better world, knowing that, as Albert Schweitzer said: « The ideal is for us what a star is for the sailor.
-It cannot be reached, but it remains a guide. »
+Let us put on our glasses of love and, together, become the courageous builders of a better world — one increasingly aligned with the ideal we feel deep within our heart — knowing that, as Albert Schweitzer said: ‘The ideal remains for us what a star is for the sailor.
+It cannot be reached, but it remains a guide.'”